 Rohingya Refugees Pour Into Bangladesh, And Many Question A Militant Group's Actions

 In the early morning hours of of Aug.
-25, Abul Kalam, a bearded, 35-year-old Muslim religious teacher, was sitting in his village in Myanmar's Maungdaw Township when the call came.
+25, Abul Kalam, a bearded, 35-year-old Muslim religious teacher, was sitting in his village in Myanmar's Maungdaw township when the call came.

 "Our commander ordered us to attack the military post in our village," he says.